john-itcsolutions/cheirrs/README.md

 then, if you `juju status` in the k8s model you will see, at the foot of the output, a reference to the Offer.

-An application (and user - here admin) set to `consume` the postgres service from a different model and controller (eg here: from the 'uk8s' controller, ie from the 'kubeflow' model), is connected with:
+An application (and user - here admin) set to `consume` the postgres service from a different model and controller (eg here: from the 'uk8s' controller, ie from the 'kubeflow' model), is connected with (this needs to be run while in kubeflow model):

 `juju grant admin consume localhost-localhost:admin/k8s.postgresql`

+`juju grant ubuntu consume localhost-localhost:ubuntu/k8s.postgresql`

-.. then the authorised user may use:
+.. then the authorised user (in the kubeflow model - see below)may use:

-`juju add-relation application:db localhost-localhost:admin/k8s.postgresql:db`
+`juju add-relation <application>:db localhost-localhost:admin/k8s.postgresql:db`

 to connect "application" to the database from the uk8s controller in the kubeflow model (in this case).
 __________________________________________________________________